521.2 Guideline: Youth Service Requirement for Graduation from Richfield High School

 "Youth Service Activities," as referred to in these guidelines, are defined as any activities performed by students for no pay that help meet the needs of others in the school and/or community.

-"School," as referred to herein, is defined as any school in the Richfield Public Schools, District #280.
+"School," as referred to herein, is defined as any school in Richfield Public School District #280.

 "Community," is defined as the entire geographic area inhabited or frequented by any Richfield High School student; it might well extend beyond the confines of Richfield, MN.